laki-spk/LakinduSPK.github.io/README.md

 **Northeastern University - Research assistant – Chemistry Dpt.
 DNA damage & Tolerance | Computational & theoretical chemistry labs    _(2018 SEP - 2023 JAN)_**
-- Worked under Dr. Penny Beuning and Dr. Mary Jo Ondrechen on Y family DNA polymerases and Haloacid dehalogenases
+- Conducted research on Y family DNA polymerases and Haloacid dehalogenases.
-- Use of molecular visualization tools, bioinformatics machine learning techniques, & electro-statistics to predict & identify the activity of biomolecules; behavioral changes of protein-substrate activity at different pH levels, & molecular screening to predict bond lengths & best docking models
+- Utilized molecular visualization tools, bioinformatics machine learning techniques, and electro-statistics to predict and identify the activity of single nucleotide polymorphisms of biomolecules, behavioral changes of protein-substrate activity at different pH levels, and molecular screening to predict bond lengths and best docking models.
-- Established a new protocol to identify deleterious mutations associated with Human DNA polymerase kappa, Din B, DpO4 and DNA polymerase eta by using digital databases, molecular modeling, protein engineering, and machine learning electro statistics
+- Established a new protocol to identify deleterious mutations associated with Human DNA polymerases kappa, Din B, DpO4, and DNA polymerase eta using digital databases, molecular modeling, protein engineering, and machine learning electrostatistics.
-- Performed in vitro protein engineering, site directed mutagenesis, biochemical assays and to identified activity DNA polymerase kappa and developed 17 cancer biomarkers.
+- Performed in vitro protein engineering and biochemical assays, Chromatography techniques, DOE including enzyme kinetics and 10+ other molecular characterization techniques to identify the activity of DNA polymerase kappa, resulting 17 cancer biomarkers and protein/DNA/RNA/Ligand interactions
-- Performed protein engineering to identify active site residues/ domains of DNA polymerase kappa and its orthologs Din B and DpO4
-- Used machine learning in silico methods to predict the function of structural genomic proteins and validated in vitro biochemically and found 5 novel Haloacid dehalogenases
+- Utilized machine learning in silico methods to predict the function of structural genomic proteins, validated in vitro biochemically, and discovered 5 novel Haloacid dehalogenases for potential use in bioremediation.
-- Performed kinetic analysis on Y family DNA polymerases and Haloacid dehalogenases to determine their activity
-- Used HEK293T cell line of DNA polymerase kappa KO and WT to identify the effect of DNA polymerase kappa mutations
+- Used HEK293T cell lines of DNA polymerase kappa KO and WT to identify the effect of DNA polymerase kappa mutations.
-- Use of various chromatography techniques, primer extension assays, kinetic assays, thermal stability, cell lines, and in-gel assays to identify, quantify, and validate the biochemical characterization of protein-protein/DNA/RNA/Ligand interaction of DNA polymerases and haloacid dehalogenases
-- Excellent teamwork & collaboration skills, productive in cross-functional teams, and resource management demonstrated by managing EHS & multifaceted biochemical research projects, resulted in the development of two international collaborations and $1.2 million in grant funding.
+- Demonstrated excellent teamwork and collaboration skills, productivity in cross-functional teams, and effective resource management, leading to the management of EHS and multifaceted biochemical research projects, resulting in the development of two international collaborations and securing $1.2 million in grant funding.

-**Head TA**
+**Head Teaching Assistant**
-- Served as an instructor & Head Teaching assistant for both laboratories and lecture recitations in general chemistry.
-These roles both required the ability to convey material in a clear and concise manner to ensure comprehension of topics.
-These courses teach fundamental understandings in chemistry and related laboratory skills, which involve proper handling of materials, scientific writing, and maintaining a proper lab notebook.
+- Served as an instructor and Head Teaching Assistant for general chemistry courses, conducting both laboratory and lecture recitations.
+Responsibilities included effectively communicating complex material to ensure understanding, covering fundamental concepts in chemistry and laboratory skills such as material handling, scientific writing, and maintaining proper lab records.

 **Sun Pharma Industries – Molecular Biologist** **_(2017 MAR - 2018 AUG)_**
 - Business acumen and a high level of industry understanding contributed to the chain of operations on demand and met deadlines for all the projects in CRO.